tongyu0924/AI-Multi-Role-Debate-Simulator/README.md

 - **Expert**: Offers neutral, technical, or factual insights to deepen the discussion without taking sides.
 - **Observer**: Summarizes, reflects, or critiques the ongoing debate, often adding meta-level commentary.

+## Architecture & Design

+This project is inspired by [agent-squad](https://github.com/awslabs/agent-squad), a multi-agent coordination framework.

+It uses a **modular, turn-based architecture** with the following components:

+- **Role-based Agent Modeling**
+  Each agent is assigned a distinct role (Pro, Con, Expert, Observer) and generates replies according to predefined instructions.

+- **Shared Long-Term Memory**
+  All utterances from previous rounds are stored in a global memory structure.
+This memory is passed into each agent as context, enabling continuity across multiple turns.

+- **Model Abstraction Layer**
+  Agents can run on a local lightweight model (GPT-Neo) or use the powerful OpenAI GPT-4o via API.
+You can switch models dynamically without restarting the server.

+- **Debate Manager**
+  Handles round-robin coordination between agents, tracks debate topics, and resets state as needed.

+- **Extensibility**
+  The architecture supports future improvements such as:
+  - Lead agent summarization
+  - Enhanced memory retrieval or compression
+  - Integration with external tools or APIs

+This modular structure makes the system easy to extend and suitable for both interactive demos and research on multi-agent communication.

 ## Requirements:
 - Python 3.8
 - Install the necessary dependencies with `pip`: